-First stop of the day is short visit to old part of Konjic town.
-Konjic is known by The Old Stone Bridge, which connected the banks of Neretva river for centuries, since 1682. until WW2, when it was destroyed by German occupier, during the withdrawal of their troops.
+First stop of the day is a short visit to old part of Konjic town.
+Konjic is known for the Old Stone Bridge, which was connecting the banks of the Neretva river for centuries, since 1682. until WW2, when it was destroyed by German occupier, during the withdrawal of their troops.

-The Blagaj Tekke is situated by the spring of the river Buna, surrounded by beautiful mountains.
-In the silence of the Dervish house’s garden, cooled by the freshness of the wonderful river with the most spectacular view, you will understand why Blagaj was the focus of interest of historical personalities, Roman nobility, Ottoman viziers and kadis, Austro-Hungarian officers and many travelers searching for the freshness of the water, warmth of sun and blue skies.
+The Blagaj Tekke is situated by the Spring of River Buna, surrounded by beautiful mountains.
+In the silence of the Dervish house’s garden, cooled by the freshness of a wonderful river with the most spectacular view, you will understand why Blagaj was the focus of interest of historical personalities, Roman nobility, Ottoman viziers and kadis, Austro-Hungarian officers and many travelers searching for the freshness of the water, warmth of sun and blue skies.

-Mostar was one of the most destroyed cities during the war in Bosnia, but even today it has enough preserved architecture speaks to the rich cultural past of this city.
-Our professional guides will accompany you to the old town.
+Mostar was one of the most destroyed cities during the war in Bosnia, but even today it has enough preserved mounumetns testifiying the rich cultural past of this city.
+Our guides will accompany you to the old town.
 This is where you will find the famous bridge and the largest concentration of historic and cultural sights.
-The most famous attraction here is the Old Bridge, built in 1566 according to plans of Hayruddin, the great Turkish builder of the 16th c.
+The most significant attraction of the city, the Old Bridge of Mostar, was built in 1566 according to plans of Hayruddin, the great Turkish builder of the 16th c.

 Visiting this location will have the unique opportunity to take an immersive step “back in time,” engaging in an element of Mostar lifestyle that has been prevalent for centuries.

-Koski Mehmed Pasha Mosque, the second biggest mosque in Mostar, whose original color and wall decorations have been preserved.
+We will not miss to shoy you Koski Mehmed Pasha Mosque, the second biggest mosque in Mostar, whose original color and wall decorations have been preserved.
 Visitors are allowed to climb the minaret, which offers a panoramic view of the city and The Old Bridge.